 - An initial drug screening upon admission

-- At least one monthly screening conducted after the initial screening for admittees who require long-term detoxification,
+- At least one monthly screening conducted after the initial screening for those who require long-term detoxification

 Medical detoxification services are typically noted in the available information for drug and alcohol rehab in Florida.
 Still, availability at admission should be verified in advance of entering treatment if this service is required.